bradbell/xrst/test_rst/config_file.rst

 spell_package
 *************
-The only value in this table is the name of spell checker and is either 'pyspellchecker' or 'enchant' .
+This str is either 'pyspellchecker' or 'enchant' .
 These are the only spell checkers support so far.
-If you use one spell checker the other on need not be installed on your system.
+If you use one spell checker the other one need not be installed on your system.

 .. meta::